 Maybe you can’t volunteer this summer in Nashville to read to refugee kids (IF YOU CAN, go HERE!), but you’d like to help.
 There are two ways:

 Head over to our Amazon Wish List!
-On there you’ll find books, blankets, and awnings that will help us serve kids who attend our reading program this […]
+On there you’ll find books, blankets, and awnings that will help us serve kids who attend our reading program this summer! […]

 The American in Iraq, Holiday Survival Guide!

 Hannah and Colleen start with Valentines Day and move through the year to touch on combined Halloween/Thanksgiving parties and finally the great Christmas massacre!
 Also, see that colander on the right side of the picture… yeah, that’s the one we used on the green beans!